Flag

 Bribery & Corruption

-Corruption is a significant issue in the Republic of the Congo (ROC), where the government has a law against corruption that is inconsistently enforced, resulting in a low ranking of 165 out of 180 in Transparency International's 2018 Corruption Perceptions Index.
-While the law applies to public officials, it does not cover their family members or political parties, and there are no specific regulations addressing conflicts of interest in government contracts.
-Despite the existence of an anti-corruption framework, rampant corruption persists, particularly in the extractive industries and public procurement, with U.S. companies citing it as a barrier to investment.
+Corruption is a significant issue in the Republic of the Congo (ROC), where the government has a law against corruption that is inconsistently enforced, resulting in a low ranking on Transparency International's Corruption Perceptions Index.
+While the law applies to public officials, it does not extend to their family members or political parties, and there are no specific regulations addressing conflicts of interest in government contracts.
+Despite the existence of an anti-corruption framework, rampant corruption persists, particularly in the extractive industries and public procurement, hindering foreign investment.

 Economy

-The Republic of Congo (ROC) has significant economic potential, primarily driven by the oil sector, which accounts for over 60% of government revenue.
-However, the economy has faced challenges due to a prolonged crisis following a drop in oil prices in 2014, leading to high poverty rates and limited diversification beyond oil and logging.
-Despite these issues, there are opportunities for growth in agriculture and telecommunications, as well as ongoing government efforts to improve infrastructure and attract foreign investment.
+The Republic of Congo (Brazzaville) has significant economic potential, primarily driven by its oil sector, which accounts for over 60% of government revenue.
+However, the economy has faced challenges due to a prolonged crisis following a drop in oil prices, leading to high poverty rates and limited economic diversification, with most agricultural land remaining uncultivated.
+Despite these issues, there are opportunities for growth in sectors like telecommunications, agriculture, and tourism, although infrastructure and governance challenges persist.

 Buy Full Congo (Brazzaville) Report